Vocational Rehabilitation

 • Referrals and other support to secure needed services from other agencies.

-• Job-related services, including job search, placement assistance, follow-along and follow-up services.
+• Job related services, including job search, placement assistance, follow-up and follow-along services.

-• Specialized support for individuals with the most severe disabilities that enables community involvement.
+• Specialized support for individuals with the most severe disabilities that enables community involvement (10 hrs./week)

 Who is eligible?